RESEARCH FOCUS

 Groovy Channels & Scramblases

-The eukaryotic TMEM16 family is capable of a remarkable functional dichotomy, where members can work as Ca2+-activated Cl–-channels and/or lipid scramblases, which catalyse the bidirectional diffusion of lipids, i.e. phosphatidylserine, between both membrane leaflets.
-Our studies demonstrate that both functions are mediated by distinct conformations, which we termed the alternating pore/cavity mechanism.
-Whereas in the scramblase structure we observe a membrane-spanning and membrane-accessible cavity through which lipids can slide, the furrow is closed in the Cl–-channel structure to form a pore that allows the diffusion of ions through the membrane.
-We were able to identify structural elements that are directly linked to ligand-binding and regulate anion conduction via an electrostatic barrier and a potential gate in TMEM16 ion channels.
-By exploiting the advantages of cryo-EM we obtained insights into the dynamics present during lipid translocation in TMEM16 scramblases and how they might be regulated.
-As most data were obtained with the protein surrounded by lipids the data further demonstrate how the protein interacts with lipids and distorts the membrane, thereby decreasing the energy barrier for lipid movement.
-These studies provided a great step forward in understanding the mechanism of action and regulation of TMEM16 scramblases.
-Current work is focused in understanding in more depth the role of lipids and the effect of lipid composition on the proposed stepwise activation mechanism and to which extend this holds for all TMEM16 members.
-This work is done in collaboration with the group of Raimund Dutzler at the University of Zurich, Switzerland.
+The eukaryotic TMEM16 family is capable of a remarkable functional dichotomy, where members can work as Ca2+-activated Cl-channels or both as Ca2+-activated Cl-channels and lipid scramblases.
+The latter catalyse the bidirectional diffusion of lipids, i.e. phosphatidylserine, between both membrane leaflets.
+Our structures accompanied by comprehensive biochemical, functional and electrophysiology data, provided a great step forward in understanding the mechanism of action and regulation of TMEM16 proteins.
+Structures obtained at activating and non-activating conditions allowed us to identify regions that are directly linked to ligand-binding, and which regulate anion conduction via an electrostatic barrier in TMEM16 ion channels.
+Further, by contrasting our data obtained for TMEM16 channel to those of TMEM16 scramblases/channels, we were able to unravel how a similar protein architecture can adapt to exert these different tasks.
+We demonstrate how in some family branches both functions are likely mediated by distinct conformations, which we have termed the alternating pore/cavity mechanism.
+Whereas in the scramblase state we observe a membrane-spanning and membrane-accessible cavity through which lipids can slide, the furrow is closed in the Cl-channel structure to form a pore that allows the diffusion of ions through the membrane.
+By exploiting the advantages of cryo-EM we obtained insights into the dynamics present during lipid translocation and how they might be regulated, ultimately allowing us to propose a stepwise activation mechanism.
+Here, we demonstrate how the protein interacts with lipids and distorts the membrane, thereby decreasing the energy barrier for lipid movement.
+Finally, we postulate that in other branches of the TMEM16 family both functions might be mediated by the same protein conformation.This work is done in collaboration with the group of Raimund Dutzler at the University of Zurich, Switzerland.

-href=”https://www.nature.com/articles/s41467-022-34497-x”>Arndt M et al; Nat Comms 2022
+Arndt M et al; Nat Comms 2022

-href=”https://www.sciencedirect.com/science/article/pii/S002228362100142X”>Kalienkova V et al; JMB 2021 (review)
+Kalienkova V et al; JMB 2021 (review)

 __________